AdobeDocs/audience-manager.de-DE/help/using/features/data-explorer/data-explorer-signals-dashboard.md

 ---

-# Signales Dashboard {#signals-dashboard}
+# Signals Dashboard {#signals-dashboard}

 Verschaffen Sie sich einen Überblick über die ungenutzten Signale, die von Audience Manager in den letzten 7 Tagen empfangen wurden, und identifizieren Sie potenzielle neue Eigenschaften.
 Nicht genutzte Signale erreichen den Audience Manager von Ihren Online-Eigenschaften, werden aber in keiner Ihrer vorhandenen Eigenschaften verwendet.
-Gehen Sie zum Anzeigen von [!UICONTROL Signals Dashboard]&gt; zu [!UICONTROL Audience Data] &gt; [!UICONTROL Signals].
-Die Ansicht [!UICONTROL Signals Dashboard] zeigt Ihnen umsetzbare Einblicke auf der Grundlage Ihrer am aktivsten verwendeten Signale.
+To view the [!UICONTROL Signals Dashboard], go to [!UICONTROL Audience Data] &gt; [!UICONTROL Signals].
+The [!UICONTROL Signals Dashboard] shows you actionable insights based on your most active unused signals.

 >[!IMPORTANT]
 >
->In **[!UICONTROL Top Unused Signals]** den Abschnitten **[!UICONTROL New Unused Signals]** werden nur Datensätze mit mehr als **100 Vorkommen/Stunde angezeigt**.
-Signale unter diesem Schwellenwert sind in eingeschlossen [!UICONTROL Signals Search].
+>The **[!UICONTROL Top Unused Signals]** and **[!UICONTROL New Unused Signals]** sections only display records with more than **100 occurrences/hour**.
+Signals below that threshold are included in [!UICONTROL Signals Search].

-## Nicht verwendete Signale {#top-unused-signals}
+## Top Unused Signals {#top-unused-signals}

-Dieser Abschnitt zeigt Ihnen die 50 nicht verwendeten Signalen (sowohl neue als auch alte), die [!DNL Audience Manager] in den vergangenen 7 Tagen an die Gesamtanzahl gesendet wurden.
-Abhängig von den Daten [!DNL Audience Manager] kann diese Tabelle einige oder alle Einträge in der Tabelle **&quot;Neue nicht verwendete Signalen** &quot; enthalten.
+This section shows you the top 50 unused signals (both new and old) sent to [!DNL Audience Manager] in the past 7 days, based on their total count.
+Depending on the data [!DNL Audience Manager] receives, this table can include some or all of the entries in the **New Unused Signals** table.

 ![](assets/signals-top-unused.png)

-## Neue nicht verwendete Signale {#new-unused-signals}
+## New Unused Signals {#new-unused-signals}

 Dieser Abschnitt zeigt Ihnen die 50 neuen nicht verwendeten Signale, die in den vergangenen 7 Tagen empfangen wurden.